-Kishi et al. (35) studied placental transfer of styrene in mice.
-CD-1 mice were given $8^{-14}$ C-styrene [purity not specified] in corn oil by intravenous (iv) injection on GD 16 [plug day not specified].
+Kishi et al. (41) studied placental transfer of styrene in mice.
+CD-1 mice were given 8-14C-styrene [purity not specified] in corn oil by intravenous (iv) injection on GD 16 [plug day not specified].
 Mice were killed at 1 and 30 minutes and at 1, 2, and 6 hours following dosing for examination by autoradiography.
-To differentiate between volatile styrene and its non-volatile metabolites, some sections were exposed at $-70^{\circ}$ C to prevent volatilization; other sections were heated before autoradiography in order to drive off the volatile fractions.
+To differentiate between volatile styrene and its non-volatile metabolites, some sections were exposed at -70° C to prevent volatilization; other sections were heated before autoradiography to drive off the volatile fractions.
 Separate groups of mice were killed at 5 and 30 minutes and at 1, 2, 6, and 24 hours following exposure for measurement of total radioactivity associated with styrene plus its metabolites in unsectioned maternal and fetal tissues.
-At time periods $\le 1$ hour following exposure, the highest concentrations of unmetabolized styrene were found in maternal lung, kidney, liver, and adipose tissue.
-At $\ge 2$ hours following exposure, the highest styrene concentrations were observed in maternal lung, liver, kidney, and intestine.
+At time periods ≤ 1 hour following exposure, the highest concentrations of unmetabolized styrene were found in maternal lung, kidney, liver, and adipose tissue.
+At ≥ 2 hours following exposure, the highest styrene concentrations were observed in maternal lung, liver, kidney, and intestine.
 Styrene metabolites were detected at the greatest concentrations in lung, liver, kidney, and intestine throughout the exposure period.
 Styrene and metabolites were detected in fetuses from 5 minutes to 24 hours following styrene exposure.
 Within the first hour following exposure, styrene equivalents in whole fetuses, as determined by total radioactivity, were about 3-5 times lower than maternal blood levels, 15-25 times lower than maternal liver levels, and 200-400 times lower than maternal lung levels.
 Styrene equivalents in fetuses were about equal to levels in amnion and amniotic fluid, but were about half the levels of placenta and uterus within 1 hour following exposure.
-At $\geq$ 2 hours following exposure, styrene equivalents were nearly equal in fetuses, placenta, amniotic fluid, and amnion.
-Although levels of radioactivity began rapidly declining in maternal tissues within 2 hours following exposure, there were no reductions in fetal radioactivity levels for up to 6 hours following exposure.
-The study authors concluded that the placenta appears to act as a barrier against styrene but fetuses seem to metabolize styrene more slowly than the dam.
+At \geq 2 hours following exposure, styrene equivalents were nearly equal in fetuses, placenta, amniotic fluid, and amnion.
+Although levels of radioactivity began rapidly declining in maternal tissues within 2 hours following exposure.
+The study authors concluded that the placenta appears to act as a barrier against styrene, but fetuses seem to metabolize styrene more slowly than the dam.

-The review by Brown et al. (32) discussed studies examining distribution of styrene or its metabolites to reproductive organs.
+The review by Brown et al. (38) discussed studies examining distribution of styrene or its metabolites to reproductive organs.
 One study reported that gavage dosing of rats with 20 mg/kg bw styrene resulted in peak tissue concentrations in 2 hours for most organs.
-Peak styrene level in testes (3.5 μg/g) and ovaries (2 μg/g) were similar to levels measured in brain and muscle, but lower than levels measured in liver, pancreas, and kidney.
-In a second study where mice were intraperitoneally (ip) injected with 3.3 mmol/kg bw [344 mg/kg bw] 7-14C-styrene, styrene and metabolite levels (measured by HPLC) peaked in testes within 30 minutes following exposure (36).
+Peak styrene level in testes (3.5 μ g/g) and ovaries (2 μ g/g) were similar to levels measured in brain and muscle, but lower than levels measured in liver, pancreas, and kidney.
+In a second study where mice were intraperitoneally (ip) injected with 3.3 mmol/kg bw [344 mg/kg bw] 7-14C-styrene, styrene and metabolite levels (measured by HPLC) peaked in testes within 30 minutes following exposure (42).
 Testicular styrene levels were less than half those measured in subcutaneous (sc) adipose tissue, pancreas, liver, and kidney.
 Testicular concentrations of styrene glycol, a metabolite, were similar to those measured in liver and pancreas but half the levels found in lung and kidney.
 Conjugated styrene glycol levels were low in testes.
 The same study reported a linear increase in testicular styrene glycol levels that was not proportional to dose following exposure to 1.1-4.9 mmol/kg bw styrene [115-510 mg/kg bw].
 A third study in mice did not discuss reproductive organs but reported that the levels of the metabolite styrene oxide were less than 10% of the styrene concentration in all organs examined.
-Some correlations were noted between cytochrome P450 activity of organs and styrene oxide levels (reviewed in (32)).
+Some correlations were noted between cytochrome P450 activity of organs and styrene oxide levels (reviewed in (38)).